 Capitol Reef National Park

 The Sulphur Creek Trail is located in Capitol Reef National Park in Utah.
 For reasons unknown to me, this park is much less popular than places like Zion or Bryce.
 I found Capitol Reef much more impressive than the a place like Zion, not in the least because it was not crowded at all.
 The nearby town of Torrey offers lodging, restaurants, gas station and a grocery store.
-We stayed in a Bed & Breakfast there, although there were still campsites available (in the August high season).
+We stayed in a Bed & Breakfast there, although there were still campsites available in the park (in the August high season).

 Choosing the trailhead